 How to add this to your education landing page:

-Add clear call-to-actions
+Add clear calls-to-action

 A strong CTA is the backbone of how a user will ultimately navigate through your website.
 This is the only way you’re going to get the visitor to do what you want them to do.
 It’s important to think about: